Element84/e84-geoai-common/README.md

 ## Developing

 1. Checkout the code.
-2. Create/activate your Python environment of choice.
-3. Install uv: `pip install uv`.
+2. Install uv (if not already installed): `pip install uv`.
-4. Install dependencies: `uv pip install -r pyproject.toml`.
-5. Install dev dependencies: `uv pip install -r pyproject.toml --extra dev`.
+3. Set up environment and install dependencies: `scripts/recreate_venv.sh`.
+3. Activate environment: `source .venv/bin/activate`.
+This saves you from having to add `uv run ...` to every command.
-6. Run `pre-commit install` to install pre-commit hooks.
+4. Run `pre-commit install` to install pre-commit hooks.
-7. Configure your editor for realtime linting:
+5. Configure your editor for realtime linting:
 	- For VS Code:
 		- Set the correct Python environment for the workspace via `ctrl+shift+P` > `Python: Select Interpreter`.
 		- Install the Pylance and Ruff extensions.
-8. Make changes.
+6. Make changes.
-9. Verify linting passes `scripts/lint.sh`.
+7. Verify linting passes `scripts/lint.sh`.
-10. Verify tests pass `scripts/test.sh`.
+8. Verify tests pass `scripts/test.sh`.
     1. The `--use-real-bedrock-client` can be used to test against real LLMs.
-11. Commit and push your changes.
+9. Commit and push your changes.
 	- Note: if using Gitkraken, launch it from the terminal (with `gitkraken`) with the correct python environment activated to ensure that it can use the pre-commit hooks.

 ## Contributions